-Roswell Park Cancer Institute has opened one of the first Clinical Research Centers in the nation that focuses specifically on the development of new cancer treatments.
-The Center will provide more treatment options for patients through clinical research studies, and will make it possible to expand RPCI’s program of Phase I studies, which represent the first step toward FDA approval.
+Roswell Park Comprehensive Cancer Center has one of the first Clinical Research Centers in the nation that focuses specifically on the development of new cancer treatments.
+The Center provides more treatment options for patients through clinical research studies and makes it possible to expand Roswell Park’s program of Phase I studies, which represent the first step toward FDA approval.

 Housed in the Roswell Park hospital, the Clinical Research Center is designed to provide the highest level of patient safety and to quickly generate precise data on potential new treatments.
-These capabilities will help attract studies sponsored by the National Cancer Institute and sponsoring pharmaceutical companies, while supporting studies launched by RPCI’s own scientists.
+These capabilities help attract studies sponsored by the National Cancer Institute and sponsoring pharmaceutical companies while supporting studies launched by Roswell Park’s own scientists.

-Before the Center opened, RPCI patients enrolled in clinical research studies received treatment either in the Chemotherapy Infusion Clinic or in regular hospital units.
-In the Center they will receive care from nurses who are specially educated to help patients manage the side effects of administered investigational medications, as well as implement all of the study data requirements.
+Before the Center opened, Roswell Park patients enrolled in clinical research studies received treatment either in the Chemotherapy Infusion Clinic or in regular hospital units.
+In the Center, they receive care from nurses who are specially educated to help patients manage the side effects of administered investigational medications, as well as implement all of the study data requirements.

 The new Center adds even more muscle to a historically strong clinical research program.
-Among other milestones, Roswell Park launched the first chemotherapy program in the United States in 1904, and more recently participated in clinical studies that helped speed FDA approval of Gleevec®, now a first-line therapy for chronic myeloid leukemia (CML).
+Among other milestones, Roswell Park participated in clinical studies that helped speed FDA approval of Gleevec®, now a first-line therapy for chronic myeloid leukemia (CML).